brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 The best-documented arc, and the one whose provenance is already audited at section level (session report §7b; boundary paper preamble and rendered note).
 The division:

-**Author-originated, with export anchors:** the commission to integrate determinate nodes by name and to write out the Nexus assembly integral (#1635); the V-versus-D "theft" question with the counterpart-class framing — whether toggling the leak switches *between counterpart classes* rather than modulating one counterpart (#1641); the region-diameter dial, the whole-Bloch-sphere blank limit ("everything works as valid"), the joint-intersection third-factor construction, and the C→0 blank-limit consistency condition (#1643); the request to bring the long's proper/improper mixture discussion up to date (#1645); the sequencing observation — the "any" pre-shackled by joint-validity constraints, pre-analyzer to post-analyzer (#1651); the subset-graded powerset lattice proposal for n-slit D and the mathematical-induction hypothesis (#1653); the centroid-as-establishing-object move and the salvage-the-structures directive (#1657); and the commission to work the route in full (#1659).
+**Author-originated, with export anchors and the key passages unpacked:** the commission to integrate determinate nodes by name and to write out the Nexus assembly integral (#1635).
+The V-versus-D "theft" question with the counterpart-class framing (#1641) — whether toggling the leak *steals from* D or switches *between counterpart classes*, a question the author posed and the model's leak computations then answered (the marker-coupled distinguishability is exactly invariant).
+The physical conception behind the region dial, in the author's own words (#1643): a leak might "always be expressible as... creating a kind of measurement error in the tags themselves, such that the polarizer determinate nodes are not perfect pinpoints on the Bloch sphere, but rather spread out regions of arbitrarily-short regional diameter... practically speaking this is what I imagine the determinate nodes to look like" — with the whole-sphere limit as the blank case and the joint-intersection third factor alongside; the model formalized this as the two-dial mixture treatment with the C→0 consistency check.
+The request to bring the long's proper/improper mixture discussion up to date (#1645).
+The sequencing observation (#1651): the "any" pre-shackled by joint-validity constraints, pre-analyzer to post-analyzer.
+The method statement at #1653, which set the derivation's ground rules: the author asked to see the standard definition of D "so I know what to riff off of," registered a reservation about the centroid's ontological standing while accepting its equivalence, raised the triple-slit question (is D even standardly defined there?), and proposed the subset-graded powerset lattice with the mathematical-induction hypothesis for the n-slit case.
+And the directive that named the whole approach (#1657): "we should, as usual, salvage the existing mathematical structures but place the first principles where ideal" — the centroid as establishing object — followed by the commission to work the route in full (#1659).

 **Model-drafted:** the Englert pedagogy and gap itemization; the leak-geometry computations and their framework translations; the standard-D chain